PraDeePP30/Scraping_Automation_Basics/README.md

 # Scrapping_Basics
-This Repo contains the basics of web scrapping and python automation using Selenium.
+The basics of web scrapping and python automation using Selenium.